theory/justatheory/content/post/privacy/iovation-tokenization.md

 link: https://www.iovation.com/blog/thinking-through-personal-data-protection
 ---

-C'est mois, in the first of a series for the [iovation blog](https://www.iovation.com/blog):
+C'est mois, in the first of a series for the [iovation blog]:

 > Given our commitment to responsible data stewardship, as well as the
 > invalidation of [Safe Harbor] and the advent of the [GDPR], we saw an